LatestPrivacy/website/README.md

-## New website
-This is the brand new website which is in development.

 ## [Latest Privacy](https://latestprivacy.com/)
 Our goal is to have a platform that allows people to keep track of privacy related news, laws etc easily.